tldr-pages/tldr/pages/common/buku.md

 > Browser-independent bookmark manager for CLI.
 > More information: <https://github.com/jarun/Buku>.

-- List all bookmarks matching "keyword" and with "privacy" tag:
+- Display all bookmarks matching "keyword" and with "privacy" tag:

 `buku {{keyword}} --stag {{privacy}}`